Submit a Public Records Request

 Sample Request Letter

 - We can only respond to requests seeking Cambridge Public Health Department records.
-We cannot respond to requests for records held by other city departments or the state.
-For city and state agencies that can help you get the information you need, see CPHD’s list of frequently requested public records.
+To access records held by other city departments or the state, see the City of Cambridge and Commonwealth of Massachusetts public records websites.

 - Not all CPHD records are disclosable as “public records.”
 The Public Records Law excludes certain categories of documents from disclosure.
 In addition, whether a CPHD record is a “public record” depends on a variety of circumstances, some of which may vary by context.